restricted/authchain/README.md

 Laravel 4 chain authentication provider
 =========

-Supports native database, LDAP, IMAP and ip address multi-domain authentication for single sign-on.
+Supports native database, LDAP, IMAP and IP address multi-domain authentication for single sign-on.

 For LDAP and IMAP authentication you need to have `ldap` and `imap` php extensions.